Chrysemys picta (Schneider, 1783)

 Key Characters: Relatively low, smooth-edged shell; red markings on marginals or plastron; upper jaw with median notch bordered by toothlike cusps.

 Similar Species: Slider (melanistic males).
-See Key to Illinois Turtles for help with identification.
+See Key to Adult Turtles of Illinois for help with identification.

 Subspecies: Smith (1961) recognized the Western Painted Turtle, C. p. bellii (Gray, 1831) and the Midland Painted Turtle, C. p. marginata (Agassiz, 1857) in Illinois; and considered populations in extreme southern Illinois as intergrades between Midland and Southern Painted Turtle, C. p. dorsalis.
 The latter was tentatively recognized as a full species by Starkey et al. based on mitochondrial DNA (2003.
 Evolution 57: 119–128).
 Under this arrangement, all Illinois populations are C. picta, with the exception of extreme southern Illinois in the vicinity of Horseshoe Lake in Alexander County, which has both picta and dorsalis haplotypes.

 Description: Medium-sized (up to 18 cm CL) turtle with yellow stripes on head and olive to black carapace.
 Marginal scutes with vertical bars (bellii) or horizontal to curved markings (marginata); red midback stripe broad (dorsalis), narrow (marginata), or absent (bellii).
 Plastron: yellow, red, or orange; dark markings broad, laterally branching, and covering most of plastron (bellii); elongated and confined to midplastral seam (marginata); or absent (dorsalis).
 Extensive intergradation among subspecies produces great variation within Illinois.